osuosl-cookbooks/rdiff-backup/README.md

 ## Server Attributes:

-* `node['users']` - Creates a server backup user account from the given databag, defaultrdiff-backup-server
 * `node['rdiff-backup']['starthour']` - Earliest hour of the day to schedule backups, default 13
 * `node['rdiff-backup']['endhour']` - Latest hour of the day to schedule backups, default 23
 * `node['rdiff-backup']['backup-target']` - Location to store backups, default /data/rdiff-backup